-I remember well attending Sunday school as a young child.
+I remember well attending Sunday School as a young child.
 I loved the stories from the Bible about David and Goliath, about Jesus walking on water, about Jonah and the whale.
 But what I didn’t learn clearly was the gospel of salvation by grace alone, received through faith in Christ alone.
-And thus my formative religious training was about biblical characters and events, but not about the joy of Jesus’ life and love for me.
+My formative religious training was more about biblical characters and events than about the joy of Jesus’ life and love for me.

 Because of this teaching deficit, I fell prey as an older teen to a false gospel—a gospel of behaviorism and legalism that was not really the gospel (good news) at all.
 But thank God he is faithful and relentless in pursuing us.
 He did not abandon me to deficient teaching, and by his grace I came to understand and embrace the gospel of Jesus Christ.

-And so I make an impassioned plea to Christian parents, grandparents, Sunday school teachers, children’s ministry workers and others who teach children: teach them the one, true authentic gospel.
+So I make an impassioned plea to Christian parents, grandparents, Sunday School teachers, children’s ministry workers and others who teach children: teach them the one, true authentic gospel.
 Teach them about Jesus and his redeeming life and love.
 Take them to the cross, the empty tomb, the resurrection, the ascension and promised return of Christ.
 Lead them through your teaching to their Savior, to his grace, and to a life in his service as stewards of that grace.

 Does this sound too complicated for a child to understand?
 Not at all!
 The gospel is simple enough for a young child to understand.
 If we are clear and consistent in our teaching, the message of God’s unconditional love always comes through.
 The entire Bible, when understood in the light of the gospel, conveys the over-arching message of Christ and him crucified and raised for us.